-Table 6 shows household tenure (i.e., own versus rent) by age for years 2000 and 2010.
+Table 1-6 shows household tenure (i.e., own versus rent) by age for years 2000 and 2010.
 Homeownership tends to rise rapidly during the early adult years, peaking when one is in their late 50s, and then slightly declining throughout retirement.
 Marshalltown is no exception.
 High homeownership can be indicative of a housing market with a variety of ownership options at relatively affordable prices.
 However, it can also suggest that there is an inadequate supply of rental housing, in which case many persons who work in Marshalltown may not be able to live there because of a lack of housing choice.
 It should be noted that the recent recession, however, has dampened homeownership rates in Marshalltown.
+Figure 1-3 shows the ownership information graphically in relation to Marshall County and the State of Iowa.

-TABLE 6: HOUSEHOLD TENURE BY AGE, 2000 AND 2010
+TABLE 1-6: HOUSEHOLD TENURE BY AGE, 2000 AND 2010